DRMacIver/systems/tempo.md

 ## Joining Midway Through

-It is easy to join a tempo session midway through.
+It is easy to join a TickTalk session midway through.
 Wait for the current round to finish and then just join in as normal.

 ## Leaving Midway Through